fkcurrie/zntic-train/README.md

 **CI/CD:** A Cloud Build trigger is in place to automatically build and push container images to GCR when changes are pushed to the `main` branch.

-**Data Ingestion:** A containerized data download script has been developed.
-The process of running this as a Kubernetes job on the GKE cluster to populate the GCS bucket is currently in progress.
+**Data Ingestion:** The data ingestion pipeline is complete.
+A Kubernetes job successfully downloads data from NCBI and uploads it to the GCS bucket.

+**Training Pipeline:** The training pipeline is under development.
+A Docker container and Kubernetes job have been created, but are currently being debugged.

 ## Cloud Architecture